domingosdeeulariadumba/DomingosdeEulariaDumba/README.md

 ![Design sem nome](https://user-images.githubusercontent.com/110714056/236336102-71f81467-0e48-4e18-beb4-4ddf9d54ef6f.gif)

-- 🔭 I’m currently teaching code to kids in codum! (a social initiative co-founded by me)
 - 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate with Data Analysts, and for a job in the field.
 - 📫 Reach me here: **domingosdeeulariadumba@gmail.com**